Zipcoder/reveal-slides-light/md/big_data/intro-to-sql.md

 ### Limit and Order Clauses

-This will return a single row with the teacher John Smith who is our only FRONT END specialist.
-You tell the higher ups that you think John would be up to the task.
+This will return a single row with the teacher John Smith, who is our only FRONT END specialist.
+You tell the higher-ups that you think John would be up to the task.
 They say great, but ask who can take over that teacher's spot.
-We'll wanna choose the teacher with the most experience, who isn't John.
+We'll want to choose the teacher with the most experience, who isn't John.

 -

 ### Limit and Order Clauses

 We check and see that John's id is 1, so we'll keep that in mind.
-Next we think of how we can find the teacher with the highest years of experience. to do this, we may use an `ORDER BY` statement.
-This kind of statement will take a list of fields that we will sort a table on and the direction we want to sort them.
-The two directions are `ASC` and `DESC`
+Next, we think of how we can find the teacher with the most years of experience.
+To do this, we may use an `ORDER BY` clause.
+This kind of clause will specify a list of fields by which we will sort a table, and the direction we want to sort them.
+The two directions are `ASC` and `DESC`.

 -